 Save Money with Reduced Shoring & Labor

-INSUL-DECK requires only primary shoring beams for support – no plywood with chemicals needs to be installed or stripped.
+INSUL-DECK requires only primary shoring beams for support – no stringers and plywood with chemicals needs to be installed or stripped.
 The molded-in metal strips mean that less shoring is required, usually every 4-6′ [1.2-1.8m] and perpendicular to INSUL-DECK Panels.
 First and last shoring beams must start at maximum 6″ [150mm] from panel ends.